WildMeOrg/Wildbook/migration/README.md

 Using the EDM, migrating data can be done from the `/edm/migrate/` url.
 It will list links to the following:

+### User Collaborations

+Collaborations between users will be migrated with `/edm/migrate/collabs.jsp`.
 ### Regions

 Manipulate and migrate <b>locationID.json</b> data using `/edm/migrate/locationID.jsp`.